 This document is in two parts.
 The first part is this prospectus supplement, which describes the specific terms of this offering and certain other matters relating to us and our financial condition.
-The second part, the accompanying prospectus, gives more general information about securities we may offer from time to time, some of which may not apply to the common stock and warrants we are offering under this prospectus supplement.
+The second part, the accompanying prospectus, gives more general information about securities we may offer from time to time, some of which may not apply to the common stock we are offering under this prospectus supplement.
 In addition, we incorporate important information into this prospectus supplement and the accompanying prospectus by reference.
-You may obtain the information incorporated by reference into this prospectus supplement and the accompanying prospectus without charge by following the instructions under "Where You Can Find Additional Information" in this prospectus supplement.
-Generally, when we refer to "this prospectus," we are referring to this prospectus supplement and the accompanying prospectus as well as to the information incorporated by reference herein and therein.
-Before investing in our securities, you should carefully read this prospectus supplement, the accompanying prospectus and the additional information described under "Where You Can Find Additional Information."
-If the description of the offering contained in this prospectus supplement varies from that contained in the accompanying prospectus, you should rely on the information in this prospectus supplement.
+You may obtain the information incorporated by reference into this prospectus supplement and the accompanying prospectus by following the instructions under "Where You Can Find Additional Information" in this prospectus as well as to the information incorporated by reference herein and therein.
+Before investing in shares of our common stock, you should carefully read this prospectus supplement, the accompanying prospectus and the additional information."
+If the description of the offering contained in this prospectus supplement varies from that contained in the accompanying prospectus supplement varies from that contained in the accompanying prospectus supplement varies from that contained in the accompanying prospectus, you should rely on the information in this prospectus supplement.